Asia-Pacific: Overview of antitrust regimes

 In response to the COVID-19 pandemic, the ACCC adjusted the focus of its enforcement activities to prioritise competition and consumer and fair trading issues arising from the pandemic.
 It established a COVID-19 Enforcement Taskforce to address immediate harm to consumers and small businesses and released three key COVID-19 guidance publications for consumers and industry.
 It also authorised collaboration between competitors.

-The ACCC investigates more than 20 competition cartel and antitrust cases each year.
-For the 2020 – 2021 period, which ended in June 2021, 15 court cases commenced, 27 court cases were concluded and 15 court cases are continuing.
-The Courts awarded total penalties of $133.13 million and ordered fines ($108.77 million from consumer protection matters and $24.35 million from competition matters).
-Whilst the maximum and average penalties for competition law breaches are lower than those imposed in some other OECD jurisdictions, there is a concerted push from the ACCC for higher penalties.
+The ACCC typically investigates more than 20 competition cartel and antitrust cases each year.
+The Courts have awarded total penalties of approximately $218 million in the 2021 – 2022 period so far ($206 million from consumer protection matters and $12 million from competition matters).
+This combined figure is dominated by a $153 million penalty for unconscionable conduct against a training college (now in liquidation).
+Whilst the maximum and average penalties for competition law breaches are lower than those imposed in some other OECD jurisdictions, there is a concerted push from the ACCC for higher penalties, and the Courts are imposing much higher fines than in previous years.

 In recent years, the ACCC has completed or progressed market studies and inquiries covering water markets, home loans, electricity, gas, supply chains for perishable agricultural goods and digital platform services.
-A specialist Digital Platforms Branch has been established within the ACCC to build on and develop expertise in digital markets, and progress a broad inquiry into digital platforms through March 2025.
-It has notably provided the government with a series of interim reports focusing on online private messaging services, app marketplaces, and competition and transparency issues in the digital advertising technology supply chain.
-Additionally, the ACCC has developed a mandatory code of conduct to address the bargaining power imbalances between Australian news media businesses and digital platforms, which led to the introduction of legislation to Parliament in February 2021, which became law in March 2021.
+A specialist Digital Platforms Branch has been established within the ACCC to build on and develop expertise in digital markets and progress a broad inquiry into digital platforms through March 2025.
+It has notably provided the government with a series of interim reports focusing on e.g. online private messaging services and app marketplaces.

 In March 2020, a memorandum of understanding was supposed to be signed between BCC and the Japan Fair Trade Commission to strengthen BCC's efficiency during Prime Minister Sheikh Hasina's visit to Japan, but the visit was postponed.